zacanger/niddesa/text/generated-translations/cullaniddesa/09-sinhala-amazon.md

 Hikmennay is your word to be heard and heard and heard.
 Hickman in their own home. are three disciplins.
 Adhibiti precepts Indicates precepts, princts.
 (1-7) 2 From the place of 'hypothermia, ' Should be used.)
 This is the precept of princes.
-Nirvana is one's own lust To extinguish hatred, to extinguish the brains to extinguish malice (Mahaniddesa 14—5 (2) 'Shanthawathu' is to 'extinguate' and lust Should be used from 1787) in order to be compelled in all collectors
+Nibbana is one's own lust To extinguish hatred, to extinguish the brains to extinguish malice (Mahaniddesa 14—5 (2) 'Shanthawathu' is to 'extinguate' and lust Should be used from 1787) in order to be compelled in all collectors